 4 North Norfolk Railway

 the station setting and watching the train is as fun as the ride to Sheringham itself!
 Read Bruin’s railway adventure in his blog.
 A fifteen minute walk from town, follow the high street left around the war memorial, and the Post Office on the left.
 Keep walking, past Gresham’s school and a wooded area.
 The station will be found on your left.

 5 And independent retail

 of course, of which Holt is fiercely proud.
-‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’.
-Colin has contributed a story to Our Norfolk – ‘Apple inspired art‘.
-‘Old Town’ clothing for its dynamic utilitarian style.
+‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’ (he wrote a story for Our Norfolk – ‘Apple inspired art‘ a few years ago).
 For a good read, ask Miss Willey for their ‘newspaper’, ‘The Evening Star’!